 Preparation is key

 We cannot stress enough how important it is to have a well-rounded loadout.
+This goes for playing solo or otherwise.
 After you land, your priority should be to find rare weapons that are suitable for any encounter.
 This means SMGs, assault rifles, and if you’re confident with a sniper, grab one of those too.
 Typically, the rarer the weapon, the more damage it does, so keep your eyes peeled for the better versions of the weapons you already have.

 Your goal should be to get max shields and health, along with healing items, and powerful weapons so you can be as prepared as possible.